vekatze/neut/book/src/exponentials-in-action.md

 where the `tau` is the type of the types.

 This means that we need to translate the `tau` into a function.
 It might sound difficult, but it's easy in reality.
-Since a type is translated into a closed function as we've seen, things like `i64` or `text -> bool` are lowered to pointers to the function at runtime, which is nothing but an immediate.
+Since a type is translated into a closed function as we've seen, things like `int` or `text -> bool` are lowered to pointers to the function at runtime, which is nothing but an immediate.
 Types are therefore translated into the pointer to `exp-immediate` that we've just seen.

 ## Exponential for Closures